jteerice/Directory-Walk-and-File-Return/README.md

 # Usage

-Simply run the script and follow the prompts
+Simply run the script and follow the prompts.